SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 **Note**: Many of these questions will be answered by the course, so just carry them over and go from there.

+- are there global constants?
+Also get an absolutely detailed understanding of the types of objects and their scope such as (these just come to mind, check what JavaScript actually supports):

+  - local variables
+  - local constants
+  - global constants
+  - public/private
+  - what about functions?

+- does a nested function have the same scope rules like variables/constants?
+What else should I know?

+- LS calls a nested function a `private function`, is this a way to explain it or the actual mechanic to make a function private?

 - get an idea what node's `npm` is and how it works

+- syntax style or necessity: specifiy JS functions with or without trailing semicolon?

 - learn how JS types are converted for different operators